 - In a large bowl, beat the sugar, eggs and vegetable oil.
 Then add the buttermilk and vanilla.
 Mix until smooth.
-Next add in the flour, baking powder and baking soda.
+Next add in the flour, baking powder, baking soda and salt.
 Stir until combined.
 Fold in the zucchini, blueberries, the zest from 2 lemons and the juice from 1 lemon.

 - Pour the batter into the pan and then bake for 40-50 minutes, or until a toothpick comes clean.
 Cool in pan for about 15 minutes and then flip over onto a cooling rack.

 - Once the bread has cooled, whisk together the powdered sugar and juice from 1 lemon.
 Then pour over the top of the bread.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.